DrLex0/quake-frogbots/waypoint/README.md

 - weapons, ammo, health packs, armour, etc.;
 - teleport triggers and destinations, buttons, doors, platforms, and push triggers.

 However, those alone don't suffice. _Extra markers_ must be added to guide the bots past corners, obstacles, etc. Then markers must be divided into **zones,** and the items that can be picked up must be given **goal** numbers to indicate (weak) preference.
-Last but not least, **connections** must be created between markers to tell the bot what paths can be followed, optionally with special descriptions for some of those connections.
+Last but not least, connections must be created between markers to tell the bot what **paths** can be followed, optionally with special **mode** descriptions for some of those connections.
+Markers can also have special **types.**

 A marker will be _touched_ when the bot comes sufficiently near it, and even if the bot did not plan to reach that marker, it will re-evaluate its trajectory whenever it touches any marker (unless in exclusive mode, as explained in the advanced section).
 This is important to remember: don't just assume bots will only run between markers that have connections between them.
 More details in the advanced section.